 K2.
-The physiology, organisation and function of the human body Multiple choice and short answer test The apprentice will know and understand Indicative assessment criteria K2.
+The physiology, organisation and function of the human body Multiple choice and short answer test ividitiple choice and short answer test The apprentice will know and understand Indicative assessment criteria K2.
 The physiology, organisation and function of the human body Explain in depth the distinct types of tissues and muscles within the body Describe the main body organs and systems Analyse how the body systems inter-relate with each other Discuss how body systems are affected by common disorders, diseases and the impact of lifestyle Explain how homeostasis controls the bodies functioning Evaluate how common disorders and diseases impact homeostasis Critically analyse how common disorders and diseases can impact on health and well-being